 Use fluoride modalities

 Fluoride is a mineral that hardens the enamel of teeth, preventing tooth decay in the process.
-It is not only found in toothpaste but also in tap water and other supplements which you can add to your child’s diet6 as part of the baby teething process.
-At six months, give the baby a few ounces of water in a sippy cup as he or she begins with his or her first solids.
-If approved by your paediatrician, fluoride supplements such as tablets and drops are to be taken daily to maximize benefits.
+It is not only found in toothpaste but also in tap water and other supplements that you can add to your child’s diet6.
+At six months, when your baby is starting to eat solids, give them a few ounces of water in a sippy cup.
+If approved by your paediatrician for use during this phase of baby teeth growth, fluoride supplements such as tablets and drops can be taken daily to maximise benefits.
+Always consult your doctor.

 Brush your child’s teeth twice a day

-As soon as baby teething starts, you should brush his or her teeth with water and fluoridated toothpaste.
-If your child is three and can already spit, it’s acceptable to use a little more toothpaste7.
-If not, a pea-sized amount or smaller should be fine.
-Always help your child when he or she brushes his or her teeth because there’s a chance he or she might swallow the toothpaste which can be harmful, especially in large doses.
+To prevent baby teething issues, brush your child’s teeth with water and fluoridated toothpaste.
+If your child is three years old and can already spit, it’s acceptable to use a little more toothpaste7.
+If they’re not of age, a pea-sized amount or smaller should be fine.
+Always help your child properly brush their teeth because there’s a chance that they may swallow the toothpaste.
+Toothpaste can be harmful, especially in large doses.

 Remember to brush the child's teeth at least twice a day, after meals.
-Seek first the advice of your paediatrician if your child can also start flossing early on.
-Usually, this is done when two teeth start to touch.
+Seek the advice of your paediatrician if your child can also start flossing early on.
+Usually, flossing is done when two teeth start to touch.
 Additionally, avoid letting your child go to bed with a sippy cup.
-Milk can accumulate in your baby’s mouth causing plaque and tooth decay - causing unwanted problems in the baby teething process.
+Milk can accumulate in their mouth, causing plaque and other unwanted teeth issues.

-Make a dental appointment as soon as teething starts
+Make a dental appointment as soon as baby teeth growth begins

-After the first eruption of teeth or during 12 months, it's time to seek dental care for your child.
+After the first eruption of teeth or when your baby is nearing 12 months, seek dental care for your child.
 A paediatric dental checkup can ensure that your baby’s teeth are developing normally.
-And if there are problems, you can resolve them immediately.
-If you treat fast decaying teeth immediately, you will give ample space for the adult teeth to grow.
-Baby teething can be overwhelming, so if you notice anything unusual, it’s best to consult with an expert because your child might have an underlying condition unrelated to teething.
+And if there are problems, your doctor can help resolve them immediately.
+Taking care of their baby teeth ensures that there is ample space for the adult teeth to grow.
+If you notice anything unusual, consult an expert to rule out any other underlying conditions not related to teething.

-Baby teething can be exciting, and at the same time challenging.
-It might be hard to see your child in pain, but most of its symptoms are normal and part of the baby’s development.
-Try easy home remedies to help alleviate discomfort.
-If symptoms persist, a regular dental checkup always helps.
-Remember, if you take care of the child's teeth, it will determine his or her dental health as he or she matures.
+The baby teeth growth and development stage can be exciting and, at the same time, very challenging for parents.
+It’s hard to see your child in pain, but remember that baby teething symptoms are normal and part of your baby’s teeth development.
+When you can, try easy home remedies to help alleviate the discomfort.
+If symptoms persist, consult your paediatrician and schedule regular checkups with your dentist.
+Remember, if you take care of your child's baby teeth, it will lay the foundation for their adult teeth when they grow older.

 Dr. Raymond Choy Wai Mun